 Types of Cases Relating to Personal Injury Claims

-- Car Accidents: If a person is involved in a car accident, they have four years from the date the event occurred to initiate a personal injury lawsuit.
+- Car Accidents: If a person is involved in a car accident, they have two years from the date the event occurred to initiate a personal injury lawsuit.
 This includes suits for both personal injuries and property damage.

-- Slip and Fall/Trip and Fall Accidents: As with auto accidents, if a person is injured in a slip and fall mishap, they have four years from the date of the mishap to initiate a personal injury lawsuit.
+- Slip and Fall/Trip and Fall Accidents: As with auto accidents, if a person is injured in a slip and fall mishap, they have two years from the date of the mishap to initiate a personal injury lawsuit.
 This rule pertains to premises liability lawsuits filed against either public organizations or owners of private property.

 - Criminal Acts: A personal injury lawsuit may also be initiated if a person is assaulted or mugged and has received an injury as a result.
 In such a case, even if the person who committed the assault or mugging faces criminal charges, the victim must still file a personal injury claim within the statute of limitations to get additional reparation for their injuries.